FelipeSeleme/google_easter_egg/README.md

 The binary message translates to a URL:
 >find.foo/2023GoogleCerts

 The URL brought me a fun challenge.

-### intro.md
+## intro.md
 describes the overall challenge

-### each challenge has an MD file with the description and a PY file with the solution
+## each challenge has an markdown file with the description and a PY file with the solution

-* Thanks to saraansh https://stackoverflow.com/users/7916040/saraansh for the first part of the level2 challenge.
+- Thanks to [saraansh](https://stackoverflow.com/users/7916040/saraansh) for the first part of the level2 challenge.